-Misconception 2: I have a cancellation insurance so I can cancel my flight anytime
+Travel Insurance Misconception #2: I have a cancelation insurance so I can cancel my flight anytime

-Misconception 3: Delayed, cancelled and overbooked flights are covered
+Travel Insurance Misconception #3: Delayed, cancelled and overbooked flights are covered

-Luckily, we are working on something that will address this issue and help you get up to 600 EUR if you happen to be in a similar situation like my friend.
-So make sure you stay tuned to be the first to benefit!
+Luckily, we help you get up to 600 EUR if you happen to be in a similar situation like my friend.

-Misconception 4: My insurer will not know about any pre-existing conditions, so I just won’t say anything.
+Travel Insurance Misconception #4: My insurer will not know about any pre-existing conditions, so I just won’t say anything.

 Reality: Actually, they will.
 If you end up requiring treatment while abroad because of a pre-existing conditions, your entire plan will be void and you’ll be stuck with the bill.
 A simple medical record will be sufficient to determine that you’ve had a pre-existing condition.
 So make sure you get the comprehensive plan and that you’re covered, otherwise it’s a risky game to play.